MattKuebrich/flounder/README.md

 **General parts / build notes:**

 This PCB requires minimal parts, but there are a few tricky bits.
 A SMD header is used to access the 10 SMD pads on the bottom of the Teensy 4.0, which isn't easy to solder.
 [This helpful video from Befaco](https://www.youtube.com/watch?v=itzAFOCuFH4) shows how to solder the SMD header (and the other pin headers).

+When using [this SMD header](https://www.mouser.com/ProductDetail/Samtec/TSM-105-02-S-DV?qs=FZWyocRRknkkJe6o9Kq77Q%3D%3D&countrycode=US&currencycode=USD) from the BOM, its pins will need to be cut down a bit to match the length of the other pins.
+If anyone knows of a better part to use, let me know.

 Flounder uses the PT8211 stereo DAC chip, which isn't widely available, but can be found either as part of [this low cost kit from PJRC](https://www.pjrc.com/store/pt8211_kit.html), on [AliExpress](https://www.aliexpress.com/wholesale?catId=0&initiative_id=SB_20220626100338&SearchText=PT8211&spm=a2g0o.home.1000002.0) or [this alternative](https://www.lcsc.com/product-detail/Digital-To-Analog-Converters-DACs_TM8211_C92003.html) from LCSC, which I haven't tried but should work.